 A Rite of Passage

-Couples, fathers and sons, mother and daughters, sisters, and brothers.
-Professionals, active military and police officers.
+Couples, fathers and sons, mothers and daughters, sisters and brothers.
 All have attended THE EDGE.

 Train to survive in harsh terrain and extreme conditions